mluis/docker-minecraft-alpine/README.md

 # docker-minecraft-alpine
-Lightweight Automated build for Minecraft's Craftbukkit
+Lightweight Automated build for Minecraft's Craftbukkit that runs on AWS free tier.

 On an AWS Free Tier: